Bylaws

 The main goals of the Audit Committee are to review all funds to ensure use for appropriate purposes, to ensure that all activities comply with current By-Laws, to audit the Treasurer’s accounts at the close of the fiscal year, and to report its findings at the following meetings of both the Executive Board and the Membership.
 The final audit report, after approval by the Executive Board, will be presented to the membership for approval.
 Once final approval has been obtained, MAC will implement its recommendations.
 The Audit Committee shall be composed of three (3) members (not to include the current president, president-elect, or treasurer) appointed by the President at the MAC’s November meeting.

-The main goal of the Membership Committee is to strive to maintain a full roster of Civilian Members at all times and work to transition those Civilian Members who qualify and seek it, the chance to become Senior Active Members.
+Section 3.
+Membership CommitteeThe main goal of the Membership Committee is to strive to maintain a full roster of active Civilian Members at all times and work to transition those Civilian Members who qualify and seek it, the chance to become Senior Active Members.
 This committee will develop and maintain a list of applicants for future membership consideration when openings occur.
-This committee will maintain an accurate attendance record of meetings and recommend to dis-enroll inactive members as provided in these bylaws.
+This committee will ensure an accurate attendance record of meetings is taken at the meetings and recommend to dis-enroll inactive Civilian Members as provided in these bylaws.
 This committee will develop and conduct a vetting process with the Executive Board for each new member.
-This committee will maintain a list of elected officials, military commanders, etc. who will be recognized at each regular MAC meeting.
+This committee will maintain at the discretion of the President, a list of elected officials, military commanders, etc. who will be recognized at each regular MAC meeting.
 This list will be presented to the president prior to each meeting.
 The committee shall work closely with the Treasurer in order to notify members who have not paid their dues by February 1 of each year that they will be dropped from membership per Article III Section 4 of these bylaws.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.
+This committee shall also maintain a list of military members ensuring the list is updated quarterly.
+Efforts should be made to have military members notify the committee when military members are being replaced.
+This committee is also responsible for tracking attendance/participation of Positional Members and making recommendations to the Executive Board for replacement when warranted.

 Section 4.
 Activity/Social Committee

 The main goal of this committee is, at the beginning of each calendar year, to work with the Secretary to prepare a complete calendar of events and dates the MAC will participate in throughout the year.
 This list of events will be presented continually to the membership by the Secretary to ensure participation.
 The committee shall be responsible for real time updates of activities throughout the year and give these updates to the Secretary to update the calendar.
 A committee member should be assigned to each major event on the calendar and have responsibility for its success.
-This committee will work with the Public Affairs Committee to ensure the MAC gets the needed media attention.
+This committee will work with the Public Affairs/Marketing Committee to ensure the MAC gets the needed media attention.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.

 Section 5.
-Public Affairs Committee
+Public Affairs/Marketing Committee

 The main goal of this committee is to maximize exposure to the community of important military related events.
 At the beginning of each year, the committee will update and maintain a current media list and develop a media plan.
 The plan will include press releases with photos, radio interviews, social media development and maintenance, etc. The committee will organize for photographs to be taken at each meeting and event and regularly submit to local media and post on social media.
 This committee will also designate a Historian to compile MAC events in a historical file for future reference.
 A report will be submitted each month to the President-elect to be discussed at the Executive Board Meeting.